You're missing out if you don't use extra incentives.

 If utilized correctly, additional fundraising incentives will increase your sales.
 They'll help not only get more students to participate in your campaign, but they can also improve the number of sales brought in by each seller.
-This can have a profound effect on whether you fall short, reach, or exceed your financial goals.
+This can profoundly affect whether you fall short, reach, or exceed your financial goals.

 Successful sponsors understand that a standard prize program commonly offered by a company as complementary may not be enough to persuade their students to sell, so they're willing to do more.

 Get Your Students Talking

 You will want to promote it heavily if you spend money on a top-seller prize or grand prize drawing.
 You aim to create a buzz among your students by getting them to talk with their classmates and parents.
 Once your students spread the word, you will be well on your way to making back your initial investment.
 After all, your students are the best form of advertising for your cause.

 Promote Your Fundraising Incentive

 You can promote your additional incentive by:

 - Announcing it at your kickoff.
-Better yet, raise the excitement level even further by showing your students what they could win.
+Better yet, raise the excitement by showing your students what they could win.

 - Putting it in your display case for everyone to see throughout the sale.
-Create artwork to place behind it to describe it and remind students how they can win.
+Create artwork behind it to describe it and remind students how they can win.

 - Announcing it every day during morning announcements.